-Here at Forward Vision, we still offer tons of tips and tricks for virtual events but know that trade shows remain rare and precious opportunities for you to personally connect with prospects.
+Here at Forward Vision, we still offer tons of tips and tricks for virtual events but know that trade shows are precious opportunities for you to personally connect with prospects.
 Putting your “best foot forward” is a must.
 What do you do to make the most of the opportunity?
 Read on.

 The secret to getting better quality leads (and more of them) is treating every trade show like it is just one step in your overall sales process.
 There are five foundational pillars on which to build this step.
 They include planning your approach, executing it flawlessly, and following up with a strategic plan of action.